-The Remuneration Committee will consist of a committee chaired by Tim Worlledge and will also include Graham Woolfman and Roy Sayers.
-The Remuneration Committee will review the performance of the executive directors and make recommendations to the Board on matters relating to their remuneration and terms of service.
-The Remuneration Committee will also make recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
-The Remuneration Committee will meet as and when necessary.
+The Remuneration Committee is chaired by Tim Worlledge and also includes Graham Woolfman and Roy Sayers.
+The Remuneration Committee reviews the performance of the executive directors and makes recommendations to the Board on matters relating to their remuneration and terms of service.
+The Remuneration Committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
+The Remuneration Committee meets as and when necessary.
 In exercising this role, the Directors shall have regard to the recommendations put forward in the UK Corporate Governance Code and the QCA Corporate Governance Code for Small and Mid-size Quoted Companies 2013.
 Terms of Reference of the Remuneration Committee